-Following the current Covid-19 pandemic, many of you will be working from home.
+As the number of people working from home has increased drastically recently, so to has the risks posed by sedentary work practices.
 As well as setting up your work station correctly, it is also important for you to stand and stretch every 30 minutes to maintain flexibility and reduce the risk of back, neck and upper limb problems.
-It is is also very important to move regularly to keep your blood flowing and reduce the risk of a deep vein thrombosis (DVT).

 We suggest to frequently repeat the following exercises during the day and visit our wellbeing page for more information on how to stay active.